Profunctor Optics, a Categorical Update: Conclusions

-\item Finally, Riley uses the results of Jaskelioff and O'Connor to propose a description of the traversal in terms of traversable functors~\cite[\S 4.6]{riley18}; our derivation simplifies this approach, which was in principle not suitable for the enriched case. \end{itemize}
+The case of mixed optics was first mentioned by Riley \cite[\S 6.1]{riley18}, but his work targeted a more restricted case.
+Specifically, the definitions of \emph{optic} given in the literature \cite{milewski17,boisseau18,riley18} deal only with the particular case in which \(\V = \Sets\), the categories \(\C\) and \(\D\) coincide, and the two actions are the same.
+Riley derives a class of optics and their laws~\cite[\S4.4]{riley18} that is closely related to ours in \Cref{sec:opticsforcofree}; our proposal makes stronger assumptions but may be more straightforward to apply in programming contexts.
+Riley uses the results of \cite{jaskelioff15} to propose a description of the traversal in terms of traversable functors~\cite[\S 4.6]{riley18}; our derivation simplifies this approach, which was in principle not suitable for the enriched case.

+A central aspect of Riley's work is the extension of the concept of \emph{lawful lens} to arbitrary \emph{lawful optics}~\cite[\S 3]{riley18}.
+This extension works exactly the same for the optics we define here, so we do not address it explicitly in this paper.
+A first reasonable notion of lawfulness for the case of mixed optics for two actions \((\actL{}{}) \colon \M \otimes \C \to \C\) and \((\actR{}{}) \colon \N \otimes \D \to \D\) is to use a cospan \(\C \to \mathbf{E} \gets \D\) \emph{of actions} to push the two parts of the optic into the same category and then consider lawfulness in \(\mathbf{E}\).